 My name is Russell Winwood, I was born in 1966 in Brisbane, Australia.
 I’ve had a good life thus far but have had a few health issues along the way.
-I decided to take to blogging to share my experiences with other people in the hope that it can help people with similar health issues.
+I decided to take to blogging to share my experiences with other people in the hope that it can help others with similar health issues.

 I was diagnosed with asthma when I was young, but managed to have an active childhood playing sports and doing what most kids do.
 In my late teens I started smoking socially, I’m not sure why as I knew it was bad for me but continue to be a social smoker until I was 36.

-Christmas Day 2002 I collapsed , too many years of not looking after myself had caught up with me in the form of a stroke.
-Time to change my habits , I gave up the cigarettes, started eating better, at the time of my stroke I was 88 kg about 15 kg over weight.
+Christmas Day 2002 I collapsed , too many years of not looking after myself had caught up with me in the form of a stroke.So severe was this episode,the paramedics that attended to me came and visited me in hospital 3 days later.
+They did not believe I had survived.
+This was a life changing moment, I gradually gave up the cigarettes,cut down drinking alcohol and started eating better.
+At the time of my stroke I was 88 kg about 20 kg over weight.
 My son had just started cycling and talked me into taking it up, best thing I ever did .
 The weight started coming off and I started feeling like a 36 year old should.

 A friend of mine suggested I should do a triathlon, after a little hesitation because I wasn’t a great swimmer, I agreed.
 So for the next eight years I competed in varying distances of triathlons from sprint to Half Ironman as well as a couple of ultra marathons.